ematsapola2/Entertainment---Project-One/README.md

 # Note

-The dataset analysed does not include the 'unknown' field under 'Original_title', which falls under the 'tv show' media type, due to the absence of TV show names, thus no analysis could be conducted on missing or incomplete data.
+The dataset analysed does not include the 'Unknown' field under 'original_title', which falls under the 'tv show' media type, due to the absence of TV show names, thus no analysis could be conducted on missing or incomplete data.

 ----------------------------------------------------------------------------------------------------------------------------------------